et/clamshell/README.md

 * More git options -- reference more than SHA_ids (branch, tag, etc.)
 * Setting an environment variable should set some kind of internal environment variable as well.
+* If the output it to be sourced then use echo statements